 That is a constitutional question.
 And it deserves more than administrative convenience as an answer.

-Follow Like Wildflowers Homestead in Lamesa, TX on Facebook and Tiktok.
+For updates as soon as they arrive, follow Like Wildflowers Homestead in Lamesa, TX on Facebook and Tiktok.

 Consider contributing to Jacy’s GoFundMe: Support a West Texas Family Farm Facing Legal Action